Twistzz: 2022

 In January, HLTV named Twistzz the 17th best professional player of 2021.

 Going into 2022, FaZe Clan removed long time player Olof "olofmeister" Kajbjer in favour of four-time HLTV Top 20 player, Robin "ropz" Kool.
 Following the addition, Twistzz and FaZe got off to a hot start, finishing 1st-4th in the BLAST Premier Spring Groups, advancing to the Spring Finals, 1st in IEM Katowice 2022 and 1st in ESL Pro League Season 15.
 In May, Twistzz won his first Major championship at the PGL Major Antwerp 2022, making him the second North American player (other than Stewie2K) to win both a Major championship and an Intel Grand Slam in his career to date.
-After two disappointing results post-Major, the Faze team played in the online Roobet Cup, where they finished second, losing to BIG Clan.
-After the successful Roobet Cup run, which was used to enlarge Faze's map pool, the team went into IEM Cologne as favourites despite dropping to the #2 team in the world by HLTV.
+After two disappointing results post-Major, the FaZe team played in the online Roobet Cup, where they finished second, losing to BIG Clan.
+After the successful Roobet Cup run, which was used to enlarge FaZe's map pool, the team went into IEM Cologne as favourites despite dropping to the #2 team in the world by HLTV.
 They would meet #1 ranked Natus Vincere, where Faze won 3-2 (On Maps), becoming the first team in CS:GO history to win all 3 of: IEM Katowice, The Major, IEM Cologne in one year.

+2023

+In March, FaZe placed 1st in ESL Pro League Season 17 and won the Intel Grand Slam Season 4, making Twistzz the first player to win two Grand Slams.

+In December, Twistzz left FaZe Clan to return to Team Liquid.

+2024

+in the second half of 2024, with the benching of Liquid's in-game leader cadiaN, Twistzz became in-game leader for the team.

+2025

+In June 2025, Team Liquid signed polish player Kamil "Siuhy" Szkaradek, replacing Justin "jks" Savage and taking over IGL roles from Twistzz, who returned back to a rifler role.
+Team Liquid faced poor results throughout 2025, exiting the BLAST.TV Austin Major 0–3, and failing to qualify for ESL Pro League Season 22.

+On September 13, during FISSURE Playground 2, Liquid announced the departure of Twistzz following the conclusion of the event.
+Later the same day, FaZe Clan announced his return to the roster ahead of ESL Pro League Season 22.